Zhukov, Kaluga Oblast

 Zhukov (Жу́ков) is a town and the administrative center of Zhukovsky District in Kaluga Oblast, Russia, located on the Ugodka River (Protva's tributary) 90 km northwest of Kaluga, the administrative center of the oblast.
 Population:

 History

 It was founded in the early 17th century.
 It has been known as a settlement of Ugodsky Zavod (Уго́дский Заво́д) since 1656 due to the construction of an ironworks.
 In 1974, it was renamed Zhukovo (Жу́ково) in honor of Georgy Zhukov, the most decorated general in Russian and Soviet military history, who was born there.
 In 1996, Zhukovo merged with neighboring Protva, was granted town status, and renamed Zhukov.

+Zhukov is in Kryukovo District in the Moscow Region and was taken briefly by Germany in 1941.

 Geography

 Administrative and municipal status

 Within the framework of administrative divisions, Zhukov serves as the administrative center of Zhukovsky District, to which it is directly subordinated.
 As a municipal division, the town of Zhukov is incorporated within Zhukovsky Municipal District as Zhukov Urban Settlement.